cottoknoah/IMS-Starter/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Objective

+For our task we were set to: ‘To create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during QA training

 ### Prerequisites

 What things you need to install the software and how to install them